-Paying for college is relatively easy when you have the financial help from your family.
+Paying for college is relatively easy when you have financial help from your family.
 However, sponsoring your own college does not have to mean drowning in debt.

 Here are a few financial options to oversee your college expenses.

-- Consider an affordable In-State or community college
+Consider an affordable in-state or community college

-You can save a huge amount by choosing a community college for two years with credit transfer facility living at home and then transferring the credits to the 4-year program.
+You can save a huge amount by choosing a community college for two years with a credit transfer facility living at home and then transferring the credits to the 4-year program.